AnuragBhaskarya/wtf/README.md

 - **Quick Term Lookup**: Get definitions instantly
 - **Add Custom Definitions**: Add your own terms and definitions
+- **Remove Definitions**: Remove single or multiple definitions with interactive prompts
 - **Case-Insensitive Search**: Search terms in any case (like "linux", "Linux", or "LINUX")
 - **Simple Interface**: Easy-to-use command-line commands
 - **Local Storage**: All definitions stored locally in your home directory